-Respondent was arrested for driving under the influence of controlled substances ("DUI") on March 5, 2014.
-During the course of his investigation of the March 5, 2014, offense, Patrolman Shane Siranovic of the Follansbee Police Department requested that respondent submit to a secondary chemical test of blood.
-Respondent acquiesced to the test and the blood sample was taken by a paramedic with the Brooke County Emergency Medical Services ("EMS").
-Ptlm.
-Siranovic took custody of the blood sample and transmitted the same to the West Virginia State Police Laboratory for testing.
+Respondent was arrested for driving under the influence of controlled substances ("DUI") on November 14, 2012.
+During the course of his investigation of the November 14, 2012, offense, investigating officer Deputy R. L. Jones, requested that respondent submit to a secondary chemical test of blood.
+Respondent acquiesced to the test and his blood sample was drawn at Welch Community Hospital.
+Deputy Jones took custody of the blood sample and transmitted the same to the West Virginia State Police Laboratory for testing.
 However, the blood sample was never tested.

-1 Inasmuch as we are reversing and remanding this case to the circuit court for further proceedings on grounds that do not bear on the circumstances surrounding respondent's arrest, those circumstances are not addressed in detail herein.
+&lt;sup>1 Inasmuch as we are reversing and remanding this case to the circuit court for further proceedings on grounds that do not bear on the circumstances surrounding respondent's arrest, those circumstances are not addressed in detail herein.

-Following her arrest, the DMV sent respondent an order dated April 1, 2014, that revoked her driver's license.
-Respondent appealed the revocation and, on April 11, 2014, submitted a written objection and hearing request form.
-However, respondent did not check the box on the hearing request form indicating that she wished to "challenge the results of the secondary chemical test of the blood, breath or urine."
+Following his arrest, the DMV sent respondent an order dated December 5, 2012, which revoked his driver's license.
+Respondent appealed the revocation and, on December 21, 2012, submitted a written objection and hearing request form to the OAH on which he checked a box to indicate that he wished "to challenge the results of the secondary chemical test of the blood, breath or urine."
+Further, respondent's then counsel directed a letter to the OAH, which included a statement identical to the language in the request form, that respondent wanted "to challenge the result of the secondary chemical test of the blood, breath or urine" taken from respondent when he was arrested.

-An administrative hearing was conducted before the OAH on April 30, 2015.
-On March 27, 2017, the OAH entered its final order reversing the order of revocation.
-The OAH concluded that the "investigating officer's failure to test [respondent's] blood or to make blood evidence available to [respondent] for further testing" was a denial of respondent's statutory due process rights under West Virginia Code § 17C-5-9 (2013).2
+An administrative hearing was conducted before the OAH on October 13, 2016.
+On April 19, 2018, the OAH entered its final order reversing the order of revocation.
+The OAH concluded that an individual who voluntarily submits to a blood sample at the request of the investigating officer should be afforded the same due process protections as those who demand a blood test.
+Here, respondent was "denied the ability to present potentially, exculpatory evidence of his blood[,]" which constitutes a denial of respondent's statutory due process rights under West Virginia Code § 17C-5-9 (2013).

 The DMV appealed the OAH's order to the Circuit Court of Kanawha County.
-By order entered on December 19, 2019, the circuit court affirmed the OAH's order.
-The court held that respondent's agreement to submit to a blood test at the request of the investigating officer afforded her the same due process rights had she demanded a blood test.
-The circuit court specifically referenced this Court's decisions in Reed v.
+By order entered on January 8, 2020, the circuit court affirmed the OAH's order.
+The court held that respondent's agreement to submit to a blood test at the request of the investigating officer afforded him the same due process rights had he demanded a blood test.
+The court specifically referenced this Court's decisions in Reed v.
 Hall, 235 W. Va.
 322, 773 S.E.2d 666 (2015), and Reed v.
 Divita, No. 14-1018, 2015 WL 5514209 (W. Va.
 Sept.
-15, 2018) (memorandum decision), and found that petitioner's "violation of [r]espondent's statutory and due process rights under West Virginia Code § 17C-5-9 [is] dispositive."
-It is from the circuit court's December 19, 2019, order that petitioner now appeals.
+15, 2018) (memorandum decision), and found that respondent was "denied the ability to present potentially exculpatory evidence of his blood" and was, therefore, denied his due process rights.
+It is from the circuit court's January 8, 2020, order that petitioner now appeals.

 "On appeal of an administrative order from a circuit court, this Court is bound by the statutory standards contained in W.Va.
-Code § 29A-5-4(a) and reviews questions of law presented de novo; findings of fact by the administrative officer are accorded deference unless the reviewing court believes the findings to be clearly wrong.'
-Syl.
-Pt.
-1, Muscatell v.
-Cline, 196 W. Va.
-588, 474 S.E.2d 518 (1996)."
-Syl.
-Pt.
-1, Dale v.
-Odum, 223 W. Va.
-601, 760 S.E.2d 415 (2014).
+Code § 29A-5-4(a) and reviews questions of law presented de novo; findings of fact by the administrative